 Prior to commencing, In2science mentors must complete a Working With Children Check application or update their existing Working With Children Check with In2science's details.

 To become an In2science mentor, you must:

-- be enrolled in a STEM (science, technology, engineering, mathematics) course at La Trobe University (health courses are also accepted)
+- be enrolled in a STEM (science, technology, engineering, or mathematics) course at La Trobe University (health courses are also accepted)

-- have completed at least one year of study (120 credit points) at university
+- have completed at least two semesters of study at university

-In2science partners with secondary schools in Melbourne, Bendigo, Shepparton, Mildura and Albury-Wodonga.
+In2science partners with secondary schools in Melbourne, Geelong, Bendigo, Shepparton, Mildura and Albury-Wodonga.

 Find out more and apply

 Learn more about the In2science program and apply to become a mentor at www.in2science.org.au.